johnpuddephatt/zwl/src/pages/competition-terms-and-conditions.md

 ### 3. There is no entry fee and no purchase necessary to enter this competition.

-### 4. Closing date for receipt of entries will be 10am on ??????.
+### 4. Closing date for receipt of entries will be 10am on Friday 15 May.
 No further entries to the competition will be permitted after this time and date.

 ### 5. No responsibility can be accepted for entries not received for whatever reason.

-### 6. There are ?? prizes of ?????.
+### 6. There is one prize of a cookery voucher.

 ### 7. Entrants must be over 18 years of age and live within the Leeds postcode area (pay Council Tax to Leeds City Council)